 As a response, with the aim of improving predictability of review of business combination for entrepreneurs and ensuring further swiftness and transparency of procedures of review of business combination, the JFTC stipulates the "Policies Concerning Procedures of Review of Business Combination" (hereinafter "the Policies").

-The Policies will be applied on July 1, 2011, and the "Policies Dealing with Prior Consultation Regarding Business Combination Plans" (December 11, 2002, Japan Fair Trade Commission; hereinafter the "Old Policies") will be abolished.
+The Policies will be applied on July 1, 2011, and the "Policies Dealing with Prior Consultation Regarding Business Combination Plans" (JFTC, December 11, 2002) will be abolished.